UQComputingSociety/constitution/constitution.md

 1. Membership of Management Committee

-    1. The management committee of the Club/Society shall consist of a president, vice-president, secretary, and treasurer, all of whom shall be members of the Club/Society, and such number of other members as the members of the Club/Society at any general meeting may from time to time elect.
+    1. The management committee of the Club/Society shall consist of a president, secretary, and treasurer, all of whom shall be members of the Club/Society, and such number of other members as the members of the Club/Society at any general meeting may from time to time elect.
 All the aforestated office bearers must be members of the Union.
 Membership of the management committee shall not be restricted other than by being a member of the University of Queensland Union.

     2. At the annual general meeting of the Club/Society, all the members of the management committee for the time being shall retire from office, but shall be eligible upon nomination for re-election.